M08-Unit 3 Monitor a load balancer resource using Azure Monitor

 On the Networking tab, use the information in the table below to configure networking settings.

-Setting Value Virtual network IntLB-VNet Subnet myBackendSubnet Public IP Change to None NIC network security group Advanced Configure network security group Select the existing myNSG Place this virtual machine behind an existing load balancing solution?
-Off (unchecked) -
+Setting Value Virtual network IntLB-VNet Subnet myBackendSubnet Public IP Change to None NIC network security group Advanced Configure network security group Select the existing myNSG Load balancing None (or unchecked) -

 Select Review + create.